Why MongoDB Still Thrives

 Not all data is big

-In any laundry service corporation, there is a need for both big data and not so big data.
-Actually, it may be the case that the only real need for supporting big data is when you are dealing with laundry machine logs.
+In any mighty machine corporation, there is a need for both big data and not so big data.
+Actually, it may be the case that the only real need for supporting big data is when you are dealing with processing machine logs.
 You also have lots of other data that isn’t so huge and isn’t also expected to grow very fast.
 This data could something like the customer data, employee data, financial data, inventory data etc. All kinds of other data that isn’t growing rapidly.
 For this kind of data, DynamoDB isn’t very suitable.
 You should not try to solve every problem with the same tool.

-For the big data, such as laundry machine logs, you might want to use DynamoDB although that is also manageabe with MongoDB, but for the not so big data, you would be better off using some other database solution that is more competent in making agile queries, such a MongoDB.
+For the big data, such as machine logs, you might want to use DynamoDB although that is also manageabe with MongoDB, but for the not so big data, you would be better off using some other database solution that is more competent in making agile queries, such a MongoDB.
 In those cases, you might want to consider even more traditional SQL databases, such as PostGRE and even some MySQL type of thing.

 Just saying!